 By: Jim Bamboulis

 Along the 42.2 kilometre route, there are several small villages where only a few hundred people live.
-Not many young people, more grandmothers and grandfathers who have lived through both good and horrible times.
+Not many young people, more grandmothers and grandfathers who’ve raised families and endured through both good and horrible times.
 People who’ve owned their small piece of property, have tended to it and lived off it for decades.

 And, for the first time, after long, deep doubts as to whether I should even write something like this, I decided to do it.
 Hopefully, it inspires even one person.

 If you go by the statistics, kids who grow up in poorer neighbourhoods, often times filled with drugs and gangs, are more likely to suffer from mental and physical health problems.
 Some even have vulnerabilities when it comes to language and cognitive development.
 Looking back, I’m sure I was expected to be just another kid who proved the stats right.

 From an early age, the deck was stacked against me.
 When I was two, my Dad left the family.
 It was just Mom and I from that point on and for the next 28 years, we lived on the 19th floor of a depressing, soul-sucking, office-grey government-funded high-rise in the West Hill area of Scarborough in Toronto’s east end.
 It was full of people living well below the poverty line, the kind of neighbourhood where seeing someone urinate next to you in the elevator was the norm, hearing women get physically abused in the apartment next to you on a nightly basis was typical and where gang symbols on hallway walls always reminded you who ruled the land.
 In my teens, I found out that politicians described it as one of the ’13 disadvantaged areas of Toronto’.
 Made sense, I guess.

 I’m not a special case, not looking for pity and I’m not playing the victim card.
 My goal is to inspire, to give hope to others who feel stuck in a dark place but feel strongly that they have the power deep inside them to change their environment, themselves.